canonical/has-signed-canonical-cla/README.md

 This GitHub Action verifies whether or not the authors of a pull request have signed the Canonical Contributor Licence Agreement (https://ubuntu.com/legal/contributors).

-When run on the `pull_request_target` event, this action will also comment on the PR if any authors have not signed the CLA, and update those messages when new commits or runs are processed.

 ## Inputs

 ### `github-token`